All Souls Seminars in Medieval and Renaissance Music

 Title: Emperor Frederick III as patron of music

-Presenter: Charles Atkinson (Ohio State University / Universität Würzburg)
+Presenter: Charles M. Atkinson (The Ohio State University and Universität Würzburg)

 Presenter: Cristina Alis Raurich (Schola Cantorum, Basel and Universität Würzburg)